The selection criteria used to assess GovTech Catalyst funding applications.

-Make sure your challenge meets the challenge criteria.
+Make sure your challenge meets the selection criteria.

-Make sure your organisation commits to the challenge owner responsibilities.
+Make sure your organisation commits to your responsibilities.

 Make sure your application:

-- has the backing of the director or senior organisation representative supporting your challenge proposal
+- has the backing of the director or senior organisation representative supporting your application

-Organisations can submit more than one challenge in each round.
+Organisations can submit more than one challenge in each funding round.

-Contact the GovTech Catalyst (GTC) team with any questions at firstname.lastname@example.org.
+Contact the GovTech Catalyst team with any questions at email@example.com.

 Your challenge must meet the following criteria:

-The challenge must solve a current service or policy delivery problem that you understand very well.
-Avoid explaining the solution you want.
+The problem must solve a current service or policy delivery problem that you understand very well.
+You must describe the problem, don’t talk about the solution you want.

-The challenge must meet a clearly defined user need.
+The problem must meet a clearly defined user need.

-Your challenge must require technology innovation to solve it - if there’s a solution that’s already understood and available on the market, use your organisation’s existing procurement process.
+Your problem must need technology innovation to solve it.
+If there’s a solution that’s already understood and available on the market, use your organisation’s existing procurement process.

-Other organisations beyond yours will benefit from solving this challenge.
+Other organisations beyond yours should benefit from solving this problem.
 We recognise that some technology innovation solutions may be more transferable than others.

-Your challenge must be the right size to respond to a feasibility budget of £50,000, with prospective solutions ready to buy with £500,000 of further investment.
+Your challenge must be the right size to respond to a feasibility budget of £50,000, with prospective solutions ready to buy with with an additional £500,000 investment.

 This is how your challenge will be scored.